HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 1. Displaying, filtering, and sorting in the HCA Data Portal becomes easier.
 1. Annotating HCA metadata with ontology terms improves the semantic interoperability of the data.

-Instances when an *enum* are preferred over an ontology include:
+Instances when an *enum* is preferred over an ontology include:

 1. The list of valid values is short and unlikely to change.
 For example, the valid values for the `donor_organism.is_living` field will always be "yes", "no", or "unknown".
 1. The list of valid values has to include options such as "unknown", "other", or "not reported".